Zach LaVine Player Props: Bulls vs. 76ers

 Zach LaVine Insights vs. the 76ers

-- Conceding 41.1 rebounds per contest, the 76ers are the third-ranked team in the NBA.
+- The 76ers are the third-ranked team in the NBA, allowing 41.1 rebounds per game.

-- Allowing 11.5 made 3-pointers per game, the 76ers are the third-ranked squad in the NBA.
+- Giving up 11.4 made 3-pointers per game, the 76ers are the third-ranked team in the league.

 Zach LaVine vs. the 76ers